Iron Behind the Velvet - Chapter 2

 “It’s the least I could do.
 And it’s something I can do.”

-Around the curve of the corridor, alone now, they stepped into a darkened niche.
-Vincent shed his pack and pulled her close, nuzzling into her hair, breathing in her scent one last time.
+Around the curve of the corridor, alone now, they stepped within a darkened niche.
+Vincent shed his pack and gathered her in.

-He nodded once.
 “Know this, Catherine.
 I live for you.
-While I am away, you ... you must be careful.”
-His words were whispered at her ear, feathering the down of her skin as he cradled her face in his hands.
+While I'm away, you ... you must be careful.”
+The words, whispered at her ear, feathered the down of her skin as he cradled her face in his hands.
 His lips traced the scar she wore, his thumb brushing after ... along the now-fading memory, over her cheek to her parted mouth.

 One last kiss ...

-A guttural moan rumbled in his chest and he embraced her, one arm tight around her shoulders, the other low at her waist.
-And then he gathered his gear and swept away, too quickly out of sight.
+A guttural moan rumbled in his chest, the tension in his arms a duet of denial and resignation.
+And then he raked up his gear and swept away, too quickly out of sight.

 “Be well, Vincent,” she said to the emptiness.

-Catherine hoped that soon would be measured not in Mouse time, but in hers.
+She hoped soon would be measured not in Mouse time, but in hers.

 Catherine passed William at the kitchen door.
 He was fuming, his hands parked on his ample hips, from heel to toe rocking forward and back ... forward again.